profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 the I²S MAX98357A should drive the speakers directly.***

 There is a _‘Gain’_ pin that can be manipulated to change the signal gain.&nbsp;
-By default,&nbsp; the amplifier will give you a gain of ‘9 dB’.&nbsp;
+By default,&nbsp; the amplifier will give you a Gain of _‘9 dB’_.&nbsp;
 Gain pins can be set to 3db, 6db, 9db, 12db, or 15db by directly
 connecting a pull-up resistor or pull-down resistor or wiring.

-The _‘Shutdown/Mode’_ pins can be used to put the chip in the “shutdown state” or to set which I²S audio channel is connected to the speaker through the pipeline.&nbsp;
+The _‘Shutdown/Mode’_ pins can be used to put the chip in the “shutdown state”&nbsp;
+or to set which I²S audio channel is connected to the speaker through the pipeline.&nbsp;
 By default,&nbsp; the amplifier will output a _(L+R) /2_ stereo mix to _mono_ output.&nbsp;
 By adding a resistor,&nbsp; you can change it to output just to the Left or Right.